-Carthage is your home, yet it’s been years since you walked its streets, or smelt the aromas of its markets, or felt the burn of the North African sun on your skin.
+Carthage is your home, yet it’s been years since you walked its streets, or smelt the aromas of its markets, or felt the burn of the Northern Africa sun on your skin.

 You’ve spent the past decade in Spain, fighting first under the great Hamilcar Barca.
-And now under his son, Hannibal — a man seeking to build upon his father’s legacy and restore glory to Carthage — you follow across the great mountains of Gaul, towards Italy and Rome; towards eternal glory for both you and your native land.
+And now under his son, Hannibal — a man seeking to build upon his father’s legacy and restore glory to Carthage — you follow across the Alps, towards Italy and Rome; towards eternal glory for both you and your native land.